 If you’re wondering whether Amazon Fresh is available where you live, type in your ZIP code here.

 How Does Amazon Fresh Work?

 Amazon Fresh lets you shop for groceries online and then delivers them to your door.
-Like services such as Instacart where you pick a specific store from which to shop, Amazon offers a mix of their own store brands, the Whole Foods 365 brand and other name brands.
+Amazon offers a mix of their own store brands, the Whole Foods 365 brand and other name brands.